PierreSenellart/provsql/doc/TODO/wasm-browser-deployment.md

 Ship-when ordering; each milestone is independently demonstrable.

-- [~] **M0 — host spike:** trivial planner-hook C extension loads in
-      PGlite and rewrites a query (validates §8 packaging + hook timing).
-      *Partly done:* the hook mechanism is validated natively and the PGlite packaging/loader + boot are confirmed (see Implementation observations); the remaining step — building the spike `.so` to a PGlite-loadable `.wasm` and loading it live — needs Docker / the PGlite builder image and is the handoff that unblocks M4.
+- [x] **M0 — host spike: done.** A trivial planner-hook C extension was built to WASM and loaded live into PGlite; its `_PG_init` hook fires for subsequent queries and returns correct results.
+Both M0 questions are now settled end-to-end (see Implementation observations for the build recipe and the ABI-compatibility result that informs M4).
 - [ ] **M1 — in-process transport (native):** §1 + §2 behind
       `PROVSQL_INPROCESS_STORE`; FIFO loopback; bgworker/shmem compiled
       out; `make CPPFLAGS=-DPROVSQL_INPROCESS_STORE && make test` green.